EDUCBA Logo

 • If the cells are left blank, stored with numbers as text, logical texts, etc., the PRODUCT function ignores such cells while performing calculations.

-• If the cells are consisting of any other text values such as a name of a person, the PRODUCT function gives #VALUE! error.
+• If the cells contain other text values, such as a person’s name, the PRODUCT function gives #VALUE!
+Error.

-• Product function only takes numeric arguments and work on those.
-If the cells given as arguments to PRODUCT function are containing either text, blank cells are ignored by this formula.
-Which can be considered as an advantage of it over conventional multiplication.
+• The product function only takes numeric arguments and works on those.
+Suppose the cells given as arguments to the PRODUCT function contain either text.
+This formula ignores blank cells, which can be considered an advantage over conventional multiplication.

 Recommended Articles